CyanHaze/CyanHaze.github.io/_courses/CS231n Deep Learning for Computer Vision.md

 - [Course Website](https://cs231n.stanford.edu/)

 ## Course Overview
-This class was under the name of Fei-Fei Li.
-It is one of the most famous deep learning for computer vision courses in the world.
-Compared to the UMich EECS 498-007 / 598-005: Deep Learning for Computer Vision course, some slides of CS231n about 3DGS and YOLO are more updated.
+This course is associated with Fei-Fei Li and is one of the most famous deep learning for computer vision courses in the world.
+In comparison to the UMich EECS 498-007 / 598-005 course, I found that some CS231n slides regarding 3DGS and YOLO are more up-to-date.

-After all, though I learned the computer vision mostly through the UMich EECS 498-007 / 598-005: Deep Learning for Computer Vision course, CS231n is still the great course for anyone who wants to have a peek into the computer vision world.
-And it won't disappoint you.
+Ultimately, even though I learned computer vision mostly through the UMich course, CS231n is still an excellent course for anyone wanting an introduction to the computer vision world.
+It won’t disappoint you.

 ## My Learning Journey
 - 2025.8.23 Lecture 1 Introduction